Learnable Expansion of Graph Operators for Multi-Modal Feature Fusion: Related Work

 \textbf{Graph-based fusion.} To overcome the limitations of traditional methods, recent work has turned to graph-based approaches~\citep{liao2013graph,feng2019hypergraph,iyer2020graph,chen2020hgmf,mai2020modality,zhang2024semantic2graph}, which emphasize the relationships between features rather than the features themselves.
 In these methods, data is represented as a graph, with nodes corresponding to entities such as frames, patches, or tokens, and edges capturing similarities or interactions~\citep{iyer2020graph}.
 This structured representation allows for more interpretable and context-aware feature fusion.
 Graph Convolutional Networks (GCNs) have been widely used for modeling relationships across modalities~\citep{zhang2020graph}, particularly in video understanding tasks~\citep{huang2020location,gkalelis2021objectgraphs}, where capturing temporal and spatial relationships is critical.
 GCNs aggregate information from neighboring nodes, enabling the modeling of context-dependent interactions.
 Despite their effectiveness, most graph-based methods capture only first-order relationships, limiting their ability to model complex, multi-step dependencies between features~\citep{chen2020hgmf}.

-Our work addresses this limitation by using graph power expansions, which capture higher-order relationships through multi-hop connections.
-This enables our method to model richer and more nuanced structural interactions, revealing insights that conventional fusion techniques often miss.
+Our work uses iterative graph relationship updates, which enable flexible and localized information fusion while preserving the graph structure.
+This enables our method to capture refined and more nuanced structural interactions, revealing insights that conventional fusion techniques often miss.

 \textbf{Interpretable and efficient fusion.} As machine learning models grow in complexity, there is increasing demand for fusion methods that balance interpretability and computational efficiency.
 Traditional approaches like concatenation and neural-based fusion often operate in high-dimensional spaces, which can lead to inefficiencies and hinder transparency.
 Recent advancements have focused on designing more interpretable fusion strategies~\citep{ma2016multi}.
 For example, Capsule Networks~\citep{sabour2017dynamic} and attention mechanisms~\citep{vaswani2017attention} aim to provide greater insight into the fusion process by highlighting important features.
 However, these methods still suffer from the computational burdens associated with high-dimensional data, particularly in large-scale, multi-modal tasks.